aws-samples/aws-refactoring-to-serverless/code/send-message/README.md

-This stack contains two lambda functions that demonstrate before / after implementation of lambda.
+This stack contains two lambda functions that demonstrate before / after implementation using Lambda Destination to extract sending message.
 - [lib/sqs-destination-stack.ts](lib/sqs-destination-stack.ts): This is where the CDK application’s main stack is defined.
    The stack will provision:
    - SQS Queue called 'PostProcessingQueue'